 10.3 The student will advocate for personal health and well-being and promote health-enhancing behaviors for others.

+Promote strategies for maintaining healthy cardiovascular and lymphatic systems.

-Create or modify a personal wellness plan (goals and action steps based on current guidelines) for healthy eating, physical activity, sleep, and personal hygiene.
+Create or modify a personal wellness plan (i.e., goals and action steps based on current guidelines) for healthy eating to meet current and future needs.

+Create or modify a personal wellness plan for physical activity sleep, personal hygiene, and other health-enhancing behaviors to prevent communicable and chronic disease.

-Determine personal strategies for improving access to health care and medical services for different stages of life.
+Determine strategies for improving access to health care and medical services for different stages of life.

+Design strategies to address and communicate to others about a selected personal, community, or global health issue.

+Promote strategies to help individuals select technologies to assess, monitor, improve, and maintain health.

 Demonstrate assertive communication skills to resist pressure to use alcohol, tobacco, and other drugs.

-Practice and encourage responsible teen driving behaviors, and use refusal and negotiation skills to avoid riding in a car with someone who has been using alcohol or other drugs.
+Encourage responsible teen driving behaviors, and practice using refusal and negotiation skills to avoid riding in a car with someone who has been using alcohol or other drugs.

-Describe rules and laws intended to prevent intentional and unintentional injuries.

-Demonstrate effective negotiation skills for avoiding dangerous and risky situations.

-Research and develop an educational campaign to encourage positive health choices and discourage risky choices (e.g., body piercing, tattooing, exposure to sun and loud noise, drinking, texting while driving, driving while drowsy).

-Design an action plan to reduce risk-taking behaviors, acts of violence, substance use, and gang involvement.

-Practice administration of emergency care.
+Promote safe practices related to online communication and in-person interactions with individuals one meets online.

+.

+Educate others about the dangers of electronic cigarettes through a brochure, social media campaign, or school club.

+Describe methods to avoid violent acts of aggression and use of weapons.

-Describe methods of avoiding gang-related activity and the use of weapons to commit violent acts of aggression.
+Describe and demonstrate methods of avoiding gang-related activity and gang involvement.

-Describe strategies to reduce and prevent violence.
+Describe strategies to set personal boundaries to reduce and prevent relationship and dating violence.

-Plan health-promoting strategies for managing personal technology use.

-Identify health promotion opportunities, and share talents and expand personal knowledge through community service-learning experiences.
+Identify health promotion opportunities to enhance the health and wellness of oneself and others.

-Identify and create a plan to address a community health-related social issue such as organ donation, homelessness, underage drinking, or substance abuse.
+Identify and create a plan to address a community health-related social issue, such as organ donation, homelessness, underage drinking, or substance abuse.

-Create an educational career plan to become a health professional.

 Identify high school courses that lead to health and medical science industry certifications.

+Explain how demonstrating empathy, compassion, and acceptance can support others who are dealing with mental illnesses and challenges and help reduce stigma.

+Demonstrate effective communication in response to situations influenced by peer pressure and/or peer approval.

-Advocate for mental health resources in the school and community.
+Advocate for the use of and the additional need for mental health resources at school and in the community.

-Describe when to seek support for self and others, and role-play various help-seeking strategies.

-Explain risk factors and influences that may lead to self-harming behaviors.

-Practice procedures for peaceful resolution of conflicts.
+Practice procedures for peaceful resolution of conflict.

-Model effective communication skills for addressing peer pressure.

-Develop a list of resources that promote healthy relationships and assist with unhealthy and abusive peer, family, and dating relationships.
+Promote resources and strategies to address unhealthy and abusive peer, family, and dating relationships.

-Present strategies to address abusive peer, family, and dating relationships.

 Design crisis-management strategies for natural disasters and emergency situations.

-Establish goals for improving environmental health.
+Describe strategies to reduce risk to environmental health,and establish goals for improving environmental health.

 Attachment B